ansible-collections/vmware.vmware_rest/docs/vmware.vmware_rest.vcenter_cluster_info_module.rst

 Synopsis
 --------
-- Retrieves information about the cluster corresponding to {@param.name cluster}.
+- Retrieves information about the cluster corresponding to cluster.